-For me, one of the real downers about our ongoing heatwave conditions is that I feel as if I have lost touch with my garden.
+Happy New Year to all!
+And what hot weather we have been having over the past week!
+For me, one of the real downers about our current heatwave conditions is that I feel as if I have lost touch with my garden.
 When the sun is beating down and the temperatures are in the high 30s (or more!), the last place in earth I want to be is in my garden.
 Apart from the physical discomfort of the conditions, I find it painful to see my plants wilting so pathetically under the onslaught, which seems to happen even if I know they have been watered reasonably well.
 Frankly, it breaks my heart, and I can't bear to look.

 Garden work, too, goes by the by, as for me it is impossible to work in the heat.
-With garden visitors expected next month, I do have a fair bit of tidying, weeding and trimming to be done, and I am really getting a bit behind schedule now!
+With garden visitors expected this week, I have had a fair bit of tidying, weeding and trimming to be done to make the place look vaguely presentable.

 A solution came with a friend telling me she gardens early in the mornings during summer, and that the garden is delightful at this time.
 Not a terribly organised morning person - I tend to dillydally for quite a while before I achieve much in the mornings and need numerous cups of tea before I feel even vaguely human - I decided to try out the suggestion this weekend.
 Even though I didn't get outside at the crack of dawn as hoped, I did find I had an hour and a half in very pleasant conditions before the heat of the sun drove me back inside, and felt I had achieved a huge amount: yet it was only 8.30 am!